 Acupuncture for Pain Relief

 Acupuncture and Chinese medicine have been treating pain and illness for thousands of years.
-Many studies have been performed to measure the effectiveness of acupuncture.
+Researchers have conducted numerous studies to assess the effectiveness of acupuncture.
 The Acupuncture Trialists’ Collaboration compiled raw data from trials where the main outcome measures were pain and function.
 They concluded that acupuncture is an effective method of treating chronic pain.
 Their conclusions included: 1

 - acupuncture is effective for the treatment of chronic pain